nineslop/MathPC/README.md

    - **Motion and Velocity Relationships**
       - Derive relationships between velocity, initial velocity, acceleration, and displacement.
       - Compute values using advanced motion equations, including terminal velocity.
+   - **Friction Force**
+      - Calculate the force of friction based on the coefficient of friction and the normal force.
+      - Determine the coefficient of friction or the normal force when the other values are known.
+      - Useful for solving problems involving objects in motion or at rest on surfaces with varying friction.
+   - **Work of Force**
+      - Calculate the work done by a force based on the force magnitude, displacement, and the angle between them.
+      - Determine unknown variables such as force, displacement, or the angle based on known work values.
+      - Ideal for analyzing energy transfer in mechanical systems.
+   - **Power**
+      - Calculate the power output of a system based on work done and time taken.
+      - Determine work done or time elapsed when the power is known.
+      - Supports solving problems in mechanics and electrical circuits.
+   - **Electrodynamics**
+      - Calculate current, voltage, or resistance in an electrical circuit using Ohm's Law.
+      - Analyze relationships between these quantities for various circuit configurations.
+      - A foundational tool for solving electrodynamics problems.
+   - **Thermodynamics**
+      - Calculate the heat energy required or released based on specific heat capacity, mass, and temperature change.
+      - Determine unknown properties such as specific heat capacity, mass, or temperature change in thermal systems.
+      - Essential for solving problems involving heat transfer and thermal energy storage.
    - **Scalable Physics Constants**
       - Incorporates predefined constants for accurate physical computations.